elimination communication

 A structured method inspired by how babies learn

-The ec babies program builds on a method described in an academic study from 1985 (see FAQs for details).
+The ec babies program builds on a step based method described in an academic study from 1985, see FAQs for details.

-The ideal time to begin is between birth and seven months.
-During this period babies learn in a unique way, they begin to construct mental models based on the sensations they feel and the sequences of events they experience.
+The ideal time to begin is between birth and eight months.
+During this period babies learn in a unique way, they begin to construct mental models based on the sensations they feel, experiences they have, and the sequences in which events happen.

-Starting later might be challenging because by this time babies will have begun to expect a routine of relieving themselves into a nappy and receiving a change later.
+Starting later might be challenging because most babies will have begun to expect a routine around relieving themselves into a nappy and receiving a change afterwards.

 Drop us a line if you have any questions.